Sunday, March 6, 2011

 May 1: " In a flat calm the Monster arrived.
 It was a hammerhead shark about 13 feet long, slowly undulating, surrounded by a retinue of zebra striped pilot fish and other piscatorial scavengers.
 After a brief examination of the food potential of the Swalker, it went away in leisurely random circles, only his big black triangular dorsal fin showing above the glassy surface.
 Then he came back, resting under the stern overhang, where I could have touched him.
 Because of my preconceived revulsion, which I have since regretted, I drove my biggest spear straight down on his head with all my force.
 The sharp steel point bent at a right angle, but there was no apparent effect on the shark, which slowly swam away.
 I took one photograph of it from directly above".

 It is commonly supposed that a long period of isolation, enforced or voluntary, can drive one temporarily or permanently bonkers.
 Well, it didn't happen to John McCain nor to Nelson Mandela nor to Thoreau nor to me....
-How many people find their best thinking is done when alone, as on an early morning walk or in prayer or in bed at 3 AM with eyes shut ?
-How many have said, "Just a minute, I'm thinking" besides Jack Benny (Your money or your life !) ?...
+How many people find their best thinking is done when alone, as on an early morning walk or in prayer or in bed at 3 AM ?
+How many have said, "Just a minute, I'm thinking", besides Jack Benny ("Your money or your life !") ?
 It is said that to love others one must first love oneself.
 I think the same can be said about understanding, and that in solitude one can discover what one really is....
 I admire those who can speak clearly while thinking clearly.
-I think better with my mouth shut, as my wife would emphasize...
-The first week out of Las Palmas I was lonely, like my first days of hiking the Appalachian Trail, but gradually I came to welcome the opportunity for reflection...
+I think better with my mouth shut, as my wife would agree...
+The first week out of Las Palmas I was lonely, like my first days of hiking the Appalachian Trail, but gradually I came to welcome the opportunity for reflection, to know myself better.
 I think the ability to stand alone and unsupported makes one stronger.

 Some solo sailors don't agree with that, and have written in their books that they talked to themselves, and Saw Things.
 To a limited extent, that happened to me.
 If I missed a nail and hit my thumb with a hammer, I would say a few appropriate words, as you might ashore.
 And just once, I Saw Something of which marine biologists were later skeptical.
-As they were before the coelecanth was caught, before the ivory billed woodpecker reappeared, before continental drift was proven.
+They were before the coelecanth was caught, before the ivory billed woodpecker reappeared, before continental drift was proven.
 On May 1 the Swalker was becalmed on a glassy sea, with "water water everywhere, nor any drop to drink".
 My cigarette smoke rose straight up.
 There was no escape from the oppressive heat.
-Then I saw close to the boat, and sketched in the log, "a little brown frog with wiggly cat's whiskers about 4 inches long", slowly frog-kicking on the surface between stagnant stretches of Sargasso seaweed.
+Then I saw close to the boat, and I sketched in the log, "a little brown frog with wiggly cat's whiskers about 4 inches long", slowly frog-kicking on the surface between stagnant stretches of Sargasso seaweed.
 I regret I didn't scoop it up with a bucket, and preserve it in some hard liquor that came with the boat.
 Odd that Columbus was supposed to find strange sea creatures out here, but didn't, and I did.
+But a little frog was much smaller than the dangerous sea monsters some expected Columbus to encounter.

 May 2-3-4-5: "Wind gradually returning.
 Mileage May 5: 1808/45.
 Forty-five is less than the maximum day's run of 122, but a lot better than the 1 or 2 on a few recent days.
 Eating an average of 4 pounds of food daily.
-Oh Joy !: I found 10 cans of beets and carrots of which I had not been aware.
+Oh Joy ! : I found 10 cans of beets and carrots about which I had forgotten.
 Estimated docking in Florida: May 30".

 May 12: "Am reducing the previous rations.
 300 miles south of Bermuda.
 Navigation accuracy increasingly important as I skirt the West Indies and close in on Providence Northeast Channel in the northern Bahamas.
 Miles 2223/96.
 Position 57.38 W, 22.30 N".